bababuuu/MEAN-stack/README.md

 # MEAN-stack
-Twitter-like webapp built using MEAN as shown in MVA
+Twitter-like webapp built using MEAN (mongo, express, angular, nodejs) as shown in MVA

 ### Credits to 'https://github.com/hwz/chirp' for the twitter clone